Minibus from Edinburgh

 off the road near a dilapidated phone box: do NOT follow this

 instruction.
-Our carpark is about half a mile closer to Dunsyre,
+Our carpark is about 1.3 miles closer to Dunsyre,

 directly adjacent to the road.
 If you don't see a sign saying Little Sparta, you are in the wrong place.

 Sparta in its entirety is protected by